Ficus ginseng is a bonsai-like houseplant. Great for beginners, it’s got a thick root trunk and very nice leaves.

 - Simply treat it with organic mite killer sold in horticulture stores.

-Ficus ginseng leaves show white spots that tend to be sticky if touched
+Ficus ginseng leaves with sticky white spots

 This is usually due to mealybugs or scale insects to which the Ficus ginseng is very vulnerable, especially indoors.